This is my 1968 Bay window that i just aquired this weekend (not bad for $150 ).

 After spending some time with CAD program, and taking a lot of measurements, this is what I have come up with.
 I will be removing the Stock 304, and installing a LT1 rated at 300 HP with an automatic transmission.
-To accomindate the longer tranmission, I will be relocating the engine forward about 12".
-The radiator and battery will be located in the rear.
+To accomindate the longer tranmission, I will be relocating the engine forward about 12". ( update: engine was moved about 4" forward and 3" lower).
+The radiator and battery (update: twin battery brackets were located under the body behind the rockers.
+Additional batteries can be added later in the rear as an option) will be located in the rear.

 Spent some time on Sunday re-arranging the back yard.
 Monday it was time to get a little dirty.
 Jacked up the front and removed the front axle.
 If you are going to do this, remember to get rid of the shifting linkage and parking brake cables FIRST!!!